-The calculations shown below assume, solely for purposes of illustration, no increase or decrease in assessed valuation from the 2024 Certified Assessed Valuation and the 2025 Certified Assessed Valuation, and utilize tax rates adequate to service the District's total projected debt service requirements, including the Outstanding Bonds and the Bonds (at an estimated interest rate of 4.25% per annum).
+The calculations shown below assume, solely for purposes of illustration, no increase or decrease in assessed valuation from the 2024 Certified Assessed Valuation and the 2025 Certified Assessed Valuation and utilize tax rates adequate to service the District's total debt service requirements, including the Outstanding Bonds and the Bonds.
 No available debt service funds are reflected in these computations.
 See "INVESTMENT CONSIDERATIONS -Impact on District Tax Rates."